ievapudz/Course_Work/README.md

 The whole workflow will be in `scripts/classificator.py`.
 Data processing functions are placed in `scripts/model_dataset_processing.py`.

+#### Dataset for SLP testing

+The first results (ROC curves) of SLP trained with two proteomes [*Escherichia coli* (ECOLI)](https://www.uniprot.org/proteomes/UP000000625) and [*Sulfolobus solfataricus* (SACS2)](https://www.uniprot.org/proteomes/UP000001974) were showed high accuracy of prediction, therefore it was decided to test the model with a different set of organisms that would contain more diverse species regarding the temperature that is optimal for the organism.

+Due to computational resources, it was decided to take 1000 sequences to train the model and 215 sequences for validation and testing (this choice supports 70%:15%:15% proportions).
+The sequences were taken from the [database](https://zenodo.org/record/1175609#.YcCVhS8Rq4o) (Engqvist, Martin Karl Magnus, 2018) of growth temperatures of 21 498 organisms.
+It was decided to take 12 genomes with 200 randomly chosen sequences from each and generate embeddings for them with a precaution that some sequences might not be suitable for an embedder.

 ## Tasks to do

 - [x] Extract UniProt accession numbers from initial FASTA files.